Lonesoldier230/discord-bot/README.md

 # Emblem-Bot
-this is the code for one of my bots
+this is the code for one of my discord bots